Iusacell, Telefonica to challenge Mexico's Slim

 The Spanish company plans to invest around $500 million in Mexico this year, while Iusacell sees capital expenditures of between $500 million and $600 million through December 2013.

-Iusacell's deal with Telefonica takes place as the Mexican cellphone company waits to learn whether regulators approved the sale of half of the company to broadcaster Televisa (TLVACPO.MX).
+Iusacell's deal with Telefonica takes place as the Mexican cellphone company waits to learn whether regulators approved the sale of half of the company to broadcaster Televisa .

 Televisa bid $1.6 billion for half of Iusacell in 2011, but the transaction was initially blocked in a 3-to-2 vote in January.

-Mexico's Federal Competition Commission killed the plan because of concerns about an alliance between Televisa's boss, Emilio Azcarraga, and fellow TV mogul Ricardo Salinas, who owns No. 2 broadcaster TV Azteca (AZTECACPO.MX), as well as Iusacell.
+Mexico's Federal Competition Commission killed the plan because of concerns about an alliance between Televisa's boss, Emilio Azcarraga, and fellow TV mogul Ricardo Salinas, who owns No. 2 broadcaster TV Azteca, as well as Iusacell.

 After Televisa and Iusacell requested a review of the transaction, regulators voted a second time last Wednesday.
 The decision will not be made public until later this week.